-In the introduction we described the many labels given to large northwestward-moving lows east of the Philippines.
-Hartmann et al.'s (1992) 20-25-day mode, the Kikuchi and Wang (2009) description of the quasi-biweekly mode, and the Ko and Hsu (2009) submonthly oscillation all display large lows originating near the equator in the central-west Pacific and moving poleward in the far western Pacific.
-In addition, the structure of these low-latitude lows usually resembled either ER waves (Molinari et al. 2007) or mixed Rossby-gravity (MRG) waves (Dickinson and Molinari
+In the Introduction we described the many labels given to large northwestward-moving lows east of the Philippines.
+Hartmann et al.'s (1992) 20-25 day mode, the Kikuchi and Wang (2009) description of the quasi-biweekly mode, and the Ko et al. (2009) submonthly oscillation all display large lows originating near the equator in the central west Pacific and moving poleward in the far western Pacific.
+In addition, the structure of these low-latitude lows usually resembled either ER waves (Molinari et al. 2007) or MRG waves (Dickinson and Molinari 2002).
+During El Niño (Fig. 13b), it is conceivable that all of these disturbances overlap, and there might be redundancy in the naming conventions.
+In contrast, during La Niña (Fig. 13a), 76% of these large lows formed poleward of 15°N. We argue that this represents a unique form of subtropical low that is forced from middle latitudes.